- What is a class action?

-- How will a judgment in a class action affect me?
+- How will a class action settlement or judgment affect me?

 - How do I become part of a class action?

-- What types of cases are sutiable for class actions?
+- What types of cases are suitable for class actions?

 - How do I decide whether to remain in the class or opt out and file my own lawsuit?

 - How do I know if a settlement is unfair, or the representation improper?